 Yoga is the perfect exercise regime for anyone over forty because it keeps you in shape without putting unnecessary strain on joints and muscles – if you do it properly that is.
 It’s also the perfect way to maintain flexibility so you can continue to do more vigorous forms of exercise such as running and cycling, for example.

-If you need more persuading, check out our feature on the world’s oldest yoga teacher, Tao Porchon-Lynch (below) who is a young 98 and still able to sit in lotus position after three hip replacements!
+If you need more persuading, check out our feature on the world’s oldest yoga teacher, Tao Porchon-Lynch (below) who was still able to sit in lotus position after three hip replacements!
 I travelled to her yoga studio in upstate New York for a class with her at 98!
 She was still more flexible that me!

 Some of the more common forms of yoga

 Hatha yoga is a great place to start your yoga practice because it is slower and can be more achievable than other forms.
 Hatha focuses on the asanas (poses) which are common to all types of yoga, but without the more aerobic flowing practice that you find with other forms such as Astanga.
 It is often a gentle class to get you going and teach you the rudiments of the practice before you may want to progress onto something more challenging.

 Ashtanga takes the main standard poses you learn in Hatha and integrates them with a rigorous vinyasa (sun salutation) sequence.
 Focusing on your breath is key to all forms of yoga but particularly so in Ashtanga which uses the deep controlled ujjayi breath to guide you through the sequence which remains the same each time.
 Most Ashtanga classes are only long enough to cover the first series of postures and there are more advanced poses in the second, third and fourth series.
 Google those if you want to make your eyes water!